 A boy notices a problem one day and the more he ignores it, the bigger it grows.
 Finally he can no longer ignore the problem and he faces it head on.
 When he finally confronts his problem, he finds that solving the problem completely changes his world.
 Solving the problem helped him grow and learn.

 This story along with the beautiful illustrations eloquently personifies a problem and the problem-solving process.
 Students love it, and you will too.
+I especially like this one for back to school time!

 If you are looking for activities and lessons to go along with these books, I have lessons for each book along with reading comprehension activities and growth mindset extension activities in English and Spanish, English only, and Spanish only.
 Check out these growth mindset read alouds by clicking on the product that most closely describes your type of classroom: